 - rye flour

-- a large jar or a bowl (your sourdough will expand during the fermentation and double its volume.)
+- a large jar with lid (your sourdough will expand during the fermentation and double its volume.)